goldsky-io/docs-v1/src/pages/concepts.md

 More often than not, your project requires some sort of data transformation.
 You can define a single SQL transform to `GROUP BY`, `SUM`, ... data so it fits the need of your project.

 {% excalidraw
-  src="/images/docs/concepts/goldsky-concepts-source-stream-sink"
+  src="/images/docs/concepts/goldsky-concepts-source-transforms-sink"
   width="200"
   height="240"
 /%}

 ### Multiple transforms

 What if your application requires slightly different data than your data warehouse?
-Well, multiple streams to the rescue.
+Well, multiple pipelines to the rescue.

-Individual streams in the pipeline can connect to independent sinks.
+Individual pipelines in the pipeline can connect to independent sinks.
 The following diagram outlines how a single source can serve both an ETL-style process and a real-time use case for an application.

 {% excalidraw
-  src="/images/docs/concepts/goldsky-concepts-source-streams-sinks"
+  src="/images/docs/concepts/goldsky-concepts-source-transforms-sinks"
   width="400"
   height="240"
 /%}